We may earn money or products from the companies mentioned in this post.

 Best Kayak Anchor Systems Comparison Table

-It has a compact 4-fluke design that deploys them by sliding a collar and stores in a convenient nylon bag.
+It has a compact 4-fluke design that deploys them by sliding a collar and comes with a convenient nylon bag for storage.

 The sturdy 40-foot marine rope provides additional horizontal drag to further secure your vessel.